DattellConsulting/KafkaOptimize/README.md

                   [--fetch-wait-max-ms FETCH_WAIT_MAX_MS] [--max-latency MAX_LATENCY] [--max-in-flight-messages MAX_IN_FLIGHT_MESSAGES]
                   [--compression-type COMPRESSION_TYPE] [--linger-ms LINGER_MS]
                   [--queue-buffering-max-messages QUEUE_BUFFERING_MAX_MESSAGES] --payload-file PAYLOAD_FILE
 ```

 ## Monitoring
 JMX is available by default on 10.10.1.2:9999.
 Kafka stats available on 10.10.1.2:9092.
 This is the virtual interface that creates artificial latency for Kafka --  note that monitoring will get the same latency.
+I prefer DataDog for internet connected implementations and OpenSearch for air gapped implementations.

 ## Known issues:
 During some failure conditions the virtual interface is not deleted.
 Delete with 'ip link delete veth0'.